YOUR SOURCE FOR INTERACTIVE HISTORY SIMULATIONS AND ENGAGING ACTIVITIES

-There are two ways you can use this simulation.
+There are two ways you can use the Trench Warfare Game.

 A. You can do it as a class by naming a couple students as generals and showing it on a projector.

 B. In a 1 to 1 laptop or computer lab situation: